 The IDPH reviews and monitors patient safety measures that detail post-surgery and post-procedure adverse events and potential in-hospital complications.
 This data is collected by the Agency for Healthcare Research and Quality (AHRQ).
 For the year 2015, the patient safety concern at OSF Saint Anthony’ is Health Center included:

-- Postoperative Deep Vein Thrombosis (Clotting) or Lung Embolism Rate – Risk-adjusted rate of 2.03 per 1000 patients or 1 incident out of 460 patients.
+- Postoperative Deep Vein Thrombosis (Clotting) or Lung Embolism Rate – the Risk-adjusted rate of DVT and lung embolism is 2.03 per 1000 patients or 1 incident out of 460 patients.
 This rate was less than half of the Illinois state average of 5.62 per 1000 patients.
 The IDPH determined that this rate is “not statistically significantly better or worse than the state average.

 A certain percentage of all hospital discharged patients will be readmitted to the facility due to an unforeseen medical complication or a failure to make an easy transition to a nursing facility or the family’s home.
 The U.S. Department of Health and Human Services, through their Hospital Compare website, makes this information publicly available.
 Between 07/01/2012 and 06/30/2015, the readmission rates for OSF Saint Anthony’s Health Center involved: